psi4/psi4/doc/sphinxman/source/optking.rst

 Transition States and Reaction Paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Optking currently has two transition state algorithms.
+The current default is the newer RS_I_RFO algorithm [Besalu:1998:265]_ .
+The old algorithm can be used by setting `STEP_TYPE P_RFO` for `OPT_TYPE TS`

 * Calculate a starting Hessian and optimize the "transition state" of linear water (note that without a reasonable starting geometry and Hessian, such a straightforward search often fails)::